-- Sprinkles: Be sure to use a variety of sprinkles that will not bleed into your popsicle mixture.
-Nonpariels (the little balls) always bleed, so steer clear of those.
-I used Sweetapolita’s Sprinkle Shop Pastel Dreams Medley.
+- Sprinkles: Use a variety of sprinkles that will not bleed into your popsicle mixture.
+Nonpareils (the little balls) always bleed, so steer clear of those.
+I used Sweetapolita’s Sprinkle Shop Pastel Dreams Medley in these pictured popsicles.

 - Here’s the popsicle mold I use!